Network evolution with mesoscopic delay: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:local-wll}, we set up basic notation and definitions of local weak convergence and construct the limit objects in both the mesoscopic and macroscopic regimes.
-Section~\ref{sec:main-res} contains statements of the main results and also a brief overview of related work.
+Section~\ref{sec:main-res} contains statements of the main results and a brief overview of related work.
+For readers unfamiliar with local weak convergence and fringe convergence, precise definitions are given in Section~\ref{sec:local-wll}.
 Section~\ref{sec:proofs-meso} contains proofs of the main results.
-We conclude with open problems and potential extensions in Section~\ref{sec:conc}.
+Finally, we conclude with open problems and potential extensions in Section~\ref{sec:conc}.